Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Scaling towards extreme-scale models

 \section{Scaling towards extreme-scale models}

-Scaling up machine learning models has emerged as a possible way to improve their performances~\cite{kaplan2020scaling}, but it is challenging and expensive due to the heavy compute budget.
-To further explore the potential of our hybrid optical training method, we here study how the training time for ODFA and BP scale (for the same number of epochs) for fully connected neural networks of increasing dimensions and randomly generated dummy datasets.
-Note that the loss after a given number of epochs between BP and DFA is different, with an advantage for BP, and thus, a comprehensive comparison in terms of final performance would require further study.
-Here, to ensure a fair comparison of the training time (in GPU seconds), we measured the total time required to complete the whole training process, which generally involves the forward pass, error vector calculation, gradient or projected signal propagation, and parameter update.
-For ODFA, we also took into account the training time, the conversion of the digital gradient into an optical signal, the projection time through the scattering medium, the acquisition of the projected signal, and their conversion back into digital representations.
+Scaling up deep learning models can boost performance~\cite{kaplan2020scaling}, but remains resource-intensive and time-consuming.
+Under GPU-based training compute budgets, which unify the estimations of both resource and time usage, DFA generally underperforms BP~\cite{filipovich2022scaling}.
+By contrast, ODFA's optical operations decouple training time from GPU-centric compute constraints.
+We thus study the training time of ODFA and BP across scaled FCNN with synthetic data.
+To compare the training time of BP and ODFA (in real-world seconds), we measured the total elapsed wall-clock time required to complete the entire training process in each case.
+These measurements therefore encompass all algorithmic and communication steps (see SI Note~\ref{sec:elsgpu}).
 As discussed below, the results summarized in Fig.~\ref{fig:scaling} show that DFA, in combination with an optical accelerator, can scale to massive sizes.
 They also demonstrate that the scaling pre-factors are smaller for ODFA than for BP and therefore hint at a speed advantage compared to pure in-silico GPU training for the largest NNs.